 \section{Abstract}

-The natural source of a magnetic dipole in antennas is typically an electrically small loop, which can be utilized in conjunction with an electric dipole to realize an electrically small Huygens' antenna.
-However, these antennas suffer from low radiation efficiency and their theoretical directivity limit is 4.8 dBi.
-Magnetic dipoles with an electrical size $>0.5\lambda$ are highly desirable for high-gain applications.
-This paper builds on the development of a magnetic dipole source that utilizes a $0.5\lambda_r$ slot positioned near a printed dipole with a length twice that of the slot.
-Such a combination of electric and magnetic dipoles yields a highly directive radiation pattern, resulting in a higher gain than a uniformly illuminated antenna of similar size.
-The prototype is designed to operate at 4.5 GHz, with a directivity of up to 8.37 dBi.
-The analytical, numerical, and measured results agree fully.
-This high-gain superdirective antenna is highly desirable due to its excellent features, including being low-profile, PCB compatible, and having a low-complexity feeding topology, compared to the existing approach of the two-element end-fire array.
+The magnetic dipole in antenna design is conventionally realized using an electrically small loop, which can be paired with an electric dipole to form an electrically small Huygens’ antenna.
+However, such configurations typically exhibit low radiation efficiency and a theoretical directivity limit of 4.8 dBi.
+This paper introduces a magnetic dipole formed by a $0.5\lambda_r$ slot positioned adjacent to a printed dipole twice its length.
+The resulting combination of electric and magnetic dipoles produces a highly directive radiation pattern with a gain exceeding that of a uniformly illuminated aperture of comparable size.
+A prototype operating at 4.5 GHz achieves a measured directivity of 8.37 dBi, in close agreement with analytical and numerical predictions.
+The proposed high-gain, low-profile antenna features PCB compatibility, a simple feeding structure, and low side- and back-lobe levels—making it a promising candidate for compact, energy-efficient, and secure wireless systems.